department-of-veterans-affairs/vets-website/content/pages/life-insurance/index.md

     links:
     - url: https://va.gov/burials
       title: Burial Benefits and Memorial Items
-      description: Learn how to apply for burial in a VA national cemetery, plan a burial for a family member, and request memorial items.
+      description: Learn how to apply for burial in a VA national cemetery, plan a burial for a family member, and request memorial items to honor a Veteran's service.
     - url: https://va.gov/pension
       title: Pension Benefits
       description: Find out if you're eligible for tax-free monthly payments as a wartime Veteran or surviving spouse or child.
     - url: https://va.gov/families-caregivers
       title: Family and Caregiver Benefits and Services
-      description: See if you qualify for VA medical benefits as a spouse, surviving spouse, dependent child, or caregiver.
+      description: See if you qualify for VA benefits as a spouse, surviving spouse, dependent child, or caregiver.
     - url: https://www.vets.gov/health-care/
       title: VA Health Care
       description: Find out how to apply for and manage your VA health care benefits.